aghcoin/.github/profile/README.md

 Each repository contains a separate functionality, which can be used independently.

+Documentation and examples of all libraries can be found [here](https://aghcoin.github.io/articles/get_started/introduction.html).

 ## Installation

 **Installation link must end with .git**: `https://github.com/aghcoin/coinpkg.playfabservices.git`